brimdata/zed/docs/zq/language.md

 `summarize` can produce incremental results when the group-by key is aligned with the order of the input.

+For large queries that process all of their input, time my pass before seeing any output.

-Most operators produce incremental output by operating on values as they are produced.
+On ther other hand, most operators produce incremental output by operating on values as they are produced.
+For example, a long running query that produces incremental output will stream results as they are produced, i.e., running `zq` to standard output will display results incrementally.

 The `search` and `where` operators "find" values in their input and drop the ones that do not match what is being looked for.

-The [yield operator](operators/yield.md#operator) emits one or more output values for each input value based on arbitrary [expressions](#expressions), providing a convenient means to produce point-wise, arbitrary output as a function of the input, much like the map concept in the map-reduce framework.
+The [yield operator](operators/yield.md#operator) emits one or more output values for each input value based on arbitrary [expressions](#expressions), providing a convenient means to derive arbitrary output values as a function of each input value, much like the map concept in the map-reduce framework.

 The [fork operator](operators/fork.md#operator) copies its input to parallel legs of a query.
 The output of these parallel paths can be combined